ybezsonov/kro/test/README.md

 1. Cross namespace resource management
-2. Scaling testing: Create a large number of ResourceGroups and ResourceGroup instances to test Symphony at scale.
+2. Scaling testing: Create a large number of ResourceGroups and ResourceGroup instances to test KRO at scale.
-3. Failure recovery: Simulate failures in the controller or the Kubernetes API server and verify that Symphony recovers correctly
+3. Failure recovery: Simulate failures in the controller or the Kubernetes API server and verify that KRO recovers correctly
-4. Controller upgrade testing: Deploy a new version of Symphony and verify that it can handle existing `ResourceGroups` and `ResourceGroup` instances
+4. Controller upgrade testing: Deploy a new version of KRO and verify that it can handle existing `ResourceGroups` and `ResourceGroup` instances
-5. ResourceGroup conflict testing: Create multiple `ResourceGroups` with conflicting resources and verify that Symphony handles the conflicts correctly
+5. ResourceGroup conflict testing: Create multiple `ResourceGroups` with conflicting resources and verify that KRO handles the conflicts correctly
-6. Integration with other controllers: Deploy other controllers that interact with Symphony resources and verify that they work correctly together
+6. Integration with other controllers: Deploy other controllers that interact with KRO resources and verify that they work correctly together